SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Cdn/Publish-AzureRmCdnEndpointContent.md

 ```

 ### -ProfileName
-The name of the profile
+The name of the profile.

 ```yaml
 Type: String